 Import the SDK

 We’re done creating the skeleton project for our app.
-The next step is importing Video Call SDK into our project.
+Now the next step is importing Video Call SDK into our project.
 You can do so by following the steps below:

 var ZegoExpressEngine = require('zego-express-engine-webrtc').ZegoExpressEngine

 Our SDK has been imported into the project.
-We may now move forward with adding video chat capabilities.
+Hence, we now move forward with adding video chat capabilities.

 The illustration below demonstrates how User A uses a stream made available by User B: